skoolkid/skoolkit/sphinx/source/man/trace.py.rst

   Patch in a ROM at address 0 from this file.
 By default the 48K ZX Spectrum ROM is used.

+-s, --start `ADDR`
+  Start execution at this address. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.
+If this option is omitted, execution starts either at the address given by the value of the program counter (for a SNA, SZX or Z80 snapshot), or at the origin address of the raw memory file.

 --stats
   Show statistics after execution.

+-S, --stop `ADDR`
+  Stop execution at this address. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -v, --verbose
   Show executed instructions.
 Repeat this option (``-vv``) to show register